danielromeroc/LastLogonAPM/README.md

 We need to display the session variable created in the Policy just needed to add a message box con el valor "Ultimo acceso de usuario en la fecha y hora: %{session.custom.previousLastLogon}"

 ## DEBUG
-In order to debug, and to save the table we use the code in (https://community.f5.com/t5/technical-articles/session-table-control-with-irules/ta-p/282763)
+In order to debug, and to save the table we use a customized code derived from  (https://community.f5.com/t5/technical-articles/session-table-control-with-irules/ta-p/282763)

-#TO TAKE IN ACCOUNT
+# TO TAKE IN ACCOUNT
 * Tables are deleted in case of reboot
 * A backup could be done via the url /gestion/export/llt ** A simple curl -k https://<VirtualServerIP>/gestion/export/llt > backup.csv could be used to automate backup